ToolJet/ToolJet/docs/docs/org-management/licensing/cloud.md

 ### 1) How can I upgrade or renew my subscription?

 If your enterprise edition subscription is nearing expiration, please click the **Upgrade** button or contact us via email at hello@tooljet.com to extend your subscription.
-If you intend to increase the number of users, please reach out to us via **[Slack](https://tooljet.com/slack)** or review our pricing page at https://www.tooljet.com/pricing before making a request.

 <div style={{textAlign: 'center'}}>